wave_v1

 It’s hard not to find ways to be content

-when sleeping outdoors in a tent.
+when sleeping outdoors within a tent.

 Morning coffee amongst the mist and dew,